Written by our In-House Registered Nutritionists

-The best food sources are eggs, fish, meat and liver (meaning that vegans can sometimes be on the back foot and at more risk of deficiency) but edamame, sesame seeds/tahini, cauliflower do also deliver modest levels.
+The best food sources are eggs, liver (liver is not recommended during pregnancy) fish, bone broth and red meat (meaning that vegans can sometimes be on the back foot and at more risk of deficiency) but edamame, sesame seeds/tahini, cauliflower do also deliver modest levels.

 Choline and PregnancyCholine is needed for many functions, but it becomes extra important during pregnancy, which is why we give it special focus on our Pregnancy Formula.